Types

 Multiline raw strings:

-temp poem string = `Roses are red,
+mut poem = `Roses are red,

 Violets are blue,